 Therefore, ask yourself, is it worth your time to take measures to avoid art theft?
 Is it worth your time to resolve an instance of copyright infringement?
 And do you have the mental fortitude to engage with the stress it causes?

 Speaking for myself, my sense of justice and fairness is baked into my personality such that I can’t let artwork theft slide.
 Despite the mental toll it takes to deal with these instances, it’s even worse for me to do nothing while I know there are people out there profiting from the fruits of my labour.
-Also, if I am to sell my artwork on a print, canvas or product on Amazon, for example, I don’t want to also have to also compete against sellers who are illegally selling the same art and product type, albeit of a lower quality.
+Also, if I am to sell my artwork on a print, canvas or product on Amazon, for example, I don’t want to have to compete against other sellers who are illegally offering the same art and product type, albeit of a lower quality.

 Artists have developed their craft over many years to get to a point where they have become competent professionals.
 It has taken passion, effort and a degree of sacrifice (such as time) to have reached their level of ability.
 And with each artwork, a small part of them goes into its creation.
 An artist’s knowledge, preferences, tastes and loves have been distilled into their work.
 It’s personal.